Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/README.md

   Site](https://github.com/Allegheny-Computer-Science-302-F2020/cs302-F2020-portfolio1-starter)

 Please note that you must click the instructor-provided link in Slack to start the web design portfolio assignment.
+Students should use the GitHub repository created by GitHub Classroom.
+Students should create their own GitHub repository in their own account to host all of the HTML, CSS, Markdown, and JavaScript source code for their web site.

 ## Review Sheets for Examinations